 - While baking the fruit base, add 3 to 5 minutes if you like the fruit crust crisp.

-- Omit chocolate layer or pudding layer if desired.
-Just make one of them to protect the base from soaking (I used both layers, it is my personal preference).
+- Omit the chocolate layer or pudding layer if desired.
+Just make one of them to protect the base from soaking (you can use both layers if preferred).

 - Use the juice from the canned peaches to make your own glaze (omit water and sugar in the glaze recipe) or purchase store-bought clear glaze Tortenguss.